lrahbek/cds-lang-assignments/assignment-3/README.md

 ## Discussion

+The results of the expanded keyword query are reflective of the method used; word embeddings and the data those are trained on, in this case a very large amount of wikipedia articles.
+Further, the individual word embeddings are kept as different conjugations and versions of the same word.
+An example of this is in the ```output.csv``` file, where both 'loves' and 'loving' are returned as some of the closest words to 'love'.
+When performing the exapnded query, there are limits to how much additional information is given when these words are included additionally to 'love'.
+There are of course work arounds to this, for example extracting the root of the returned words and only keeping them if they aren't identical to the keyword.
+This could potentially be implemented to increase the scope of the query.

 *```codecarbon``` was used to track the environmental impact when running this code, the results and an exploration of this can be found in the ```Assignment-5``` folder in the repository.*